 For the Bank to engage in the proposed activity, the Bank's risk management and measurement capabilities must be of appropriate sophistication to ensure that the activity can be conducted in a safe and sound manner and in accordance with applicable law.
 Accordingly, the Bank must demonstrate to the satisfaction of its examiner-in-charge that the Bank has established an appropriate risk management and measurement process for the proposed activity.
-As detailed further in the OCC Handbook: Risk Management of Financial Derivatives and OCC Banking Circular No. 277, an effective risk measurement and management process includes managerial and staff expertise, comprehensive policies and operating procedures, risk identification and measurement, and management information systems, as well as an effective risk control function that oversees and ensures the appropriateness of the risk management process.
-Moreover, the Bank should ensure that the reputation and other risks presented by this program are assessed and reviewed by personnel from appropriate risk management areas within the Bank.
+As detailed further in the OCC Handbook: Risk Management of Financial Derivatives and OCC Banking Circular No. 277, an effective risk measurement and management process includes managerial and staff expertise, comprehensive policies and operating procedures, risk identification and measurement, and management information systems, as well as an effective risk control function that oversees and ensure the appropriate risk management areas within the Bank.
 We note that the Bank's proposed risk management activities raise unique reputation risk issues because the Bank may use below investment grade debt instruments, with market values below par, to offset payments that the Bank would otherwise owe to the counterparty.
 The Bank's risk